AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module10/ex3.md

 activity:
 ---

-# Exercise 10.3 - Feature Engineering and Model Building
+# 10.3 - Feature Engineering and Model Building

 In this exercise, a Data Scientist creates the Target variable and create some independent, explanatory variables to add as inputs to the model.

-Open the notebook ``Mod10 - Churn Model Feature Engineering and Model Building.ipynb``.
+Open the notebook **Mod10 - Churn Model Feature Engineering and Model Building.ipynb**.

 ![DSW](./images/dswchmfe.png)